-Thousands rally in Philippines, demanding Marcos resign over graft scandal
+Thousands rally in Philippines, demanding Marcos resign over fraud scandal

 “Compared to September, we have more reasons to go back to the streets now,” Villanueva told Al Jazeera.
 “They keep treating us like fools.
 If we want real justice, we need Marcos and [Vice President Sara] Duterte to resign.”

-Duterte, the daughter of former President Rodrigo Duterte who has fallen out with Marcos, is facing separate allegations over the misuse of government funds.
+Duterte, the daughter of former President Rodrigo Duterte, who has fallen out with Marcos, is facing separate allegations over the misuse of government funds.

 Meanwhile, mainstream opposition forces, backed by the Catholic Church, organised a separate “Trillion Peso March” along the historic EDSA Avenue.
 The group said they are only urging Duterte to resign as they wait for more concrete evidence of criminal activity by Marcos.